 Grantly Galland works on Pew’s advocacy to the regional fisheries management organizations around the world.
 This includes work to ensure the long-term sustainability of global fish stocks and the resilience of the marine environment.
 He previously helped lead Pew’s work on tuna conservation in the Atlantic Ocean.

-Before joining Pew, Galland worked at the National Oceanic and Atmospheric Administration on Latin American and Arctic affairs, co-wrote a book on the global diversity of fishes, and served as a Peace Corps volunteer for two years in Belize.
-He is a former chair of the Global Ghost Gear Initiative’s Define Best Practice and Inform Policy working group, a technical adviser to the United States ICCAT Advisory Committee, and a member of the United States Bluefin Tuna Research Program Review Panel, among other appointments.
+Before joining Pew, he worked at the National Oceanic and Atmospheric Administration on Latin American and Arctic affairs, co-authored a book on the global diversity of fishes, and served as a Peace Corps volunteer for two years in Belize.

 Galland holds a bachelor’s degree in marine ecology from the University of Georgia and a master’s in oceanography and a doctorate in marine biology from the Scripps Institution of Oceanography.